NicEastvillage/AutoLeague2/README.md

 ticket get <bot_id>                 Get the number of tickets owned by <bot_id>
 ticket set <bot_id> <tickets>       Set the number of tickets owned by <bot_id>
-ticket list                         Print list of number of tickets for all bots rank list                           Print list of the current leaderboard match run                           Run a standard 3v3 soccer match match undo                          Undo the last match
+ticket list                         Print list of number of tickets for all bots ticket newBotTickets <tickets>      Set the number of tickets given to new bots rank list                           Print list of the current leaderboard match run                           Run a standard 3v3 soccer match match undo                          Undo the last match